PostHog/posthog.com/contents/blog/product-market-fit-game.md

 It felt like the _majority_ of the best companies there pivoted.
 Since most startups fail, you're probably doing something wrong if you _don't_ pivot!
 At PostHog, we pivoted six times in the first six months!

-The five levels of The Product-Market Fit Game should help you work out when you need to pivot, but here are a few more pointers:
+The five levels of product-market fit should help you work out when you need to pivot, but here are a few more pointers:

 - **Motivation matters.** If you aren't excited about what you're working on, pivot.
 It's as simple as that.
-You'll achieve more if you're working on something that feels like it's _your_ startup.
+You'll achieve more if you're working on something that feels _yours_.

 - **Be decisive.** During our YC batch, we saw a few companies have one founder work on X, while another worked on Y. Finding product-market fit is already complex, so don't make it harder by dividing your effort.
 Pick one idea and go all in.
 If you fail, quickly move to the other idea.[^3]